earldouglas/sbt-war/README.md

                 └── MyServletSuite.scala
 ```

-A packaged .war file looks something like this:
+A packaged WAR file looks something like this:

 ```
 $ sbt "show package"